-FUN FACT pharaoh "King Tutankhamun," who died in 1323 BC.
+Records show that celery leaves were part of the remains found in the tomb of pharaoh "King Tutankhamun," who died in 1323 BC.

 The original clementine was accidentally grown in a garden in Algeria.
 Clementines are available late fall into mid-winter.